Relationship Dream

 How to Get Started

-- 1Note the scene the ex appeared in.
+- 1Note the scene and interaction with the ex.

 - 2Write down how you truly felt on waking.

-- 4Use the interpreter to sort through the clues.
+- 6Use the interpreter to sort through the clues.

 Common Mistakes